gunpal5/Google_GenerativeAI/samples/JavascriptCodeExecutor/README.md

    can integrate the functionality with just a few lines of code, avoiding boilerplate and repetitive tasks.

 2. **Advanced Code Generation**: Harness Gemini's generative AI capabilities to produce contextual, efficient, and optimized code snippets tailored to specific tasks.
-The contextual awareness ensures that generated code aligns closely with the current project's requirements.

 3. **Function Call Capabilities**: With built-in support for dynamic function invocation, developers can easily trigger backend logic or other custom operations without writing extensive glue code.
 This reduces the time spent